 - Compounds in [carpeting, furniture and drapes that let off fumes

 - Air fresheners and candles

-Though they are typically more efficient, modern homes don’t have fresh air the way older houses do.
+Though they are often more efficient, modern homes don’t ventilate the way older residences do.
 Tight weather stripping and storm doors keep indoor air in and exterior air out.
-This offers more energy savings, but the lowered exchange of outdoor and indoor air can create particles accumulating inside.
+This offers better energy savings, but the decreased exchange of outdoor and indoor air can cause particles accumulating inside your home.

-When this occurs, a whole-house ventilation system is recommended.
+When this happens, a whole-house ventilation system is recommended.
 Ventilation systems replace dirty indoor air for fresher outdoor air without giving up energy savings.